-- Act as the first point of contact with regards to all safeguarding matters. - Attend updated training every two years. - Provide relevant information to the LA on how the school carries out its safeguarding duties. - Provide support and training for staff and volunteers, - Ensure that the school's actions are in line with the Northumberland Safeguarding Inter-Agency procedures. - Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child. - Keep copies of all referrals to the Children and Families Services and any other agencies related to safeguarding children. - Ensure that all staff and volunteers receive information on safeguarding policies and procedures form the point of induction. - Ensure that any staff with specific responsibility for safeguarding children receive the appropriate training to undertake their role. - Manage and keep secure the school's safeguarding records. - Ensure that all staff and volunteers understand and are aware of the school's reporting and recording procedures and are clear about what to do if they have a concern about a child or an adult; including that they pass all concerns on to the DSP's central record, for consideration of patterns and themes. - Liaise with the Headteacher about any safeguarding issues. - Ensure that the Safeguarding Policy is regularly reviewed and updated. - Keep up to date with changes in local policy and procedures and are aware of any guidance issued by the DfE concerning Safeguarding. - Send a pupil's child protection or safeguarding file separately from the main file to a new establishment if a pupil leaves the school.
+• Act as the first point of contact with regards to all safeguarding matters.

+- Attend updated training every two years. - Provide relevant information to the LA on how the school carries out its safeguarding duties. - Provide support and training for staff and volunteers, - Ensure that the school's actions are in line with the Northumberland Safeguarding Inter-Agency procedures. - Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child. - Keep copies of all referrals to the Children and Families Services and any other agencies related to safeguarding children. - Ensure that all staff and volunteers receive information on safeguarding policies and procedures form the point of induction. - Ensure that any staff with specific responsibility for safeguarding children receive the appropriate training to undertake their role. - Manage and keep secure the school's safeguarding records. - Ensure that all staff and volunteers understand and are aware of the school's reporting and recording procedures and are clear about what to do if they have a concern about a child or an adult; including that they pass all concerns on to the DSP's central record, for consideration of patterns and themes. - Liaise with the Headteacher about any safeguarding issues. - Ensure that the Safeguarding Policy is regularly reviewed and updated. - Keep up to date with changes in local policy and procedures and are aware of any guidance issued by the DfE concerning Safeguarding. - Know how to refer a concern outside the school, e.g. a Social Services enquiry or an enquiry to the Local Authority Designated Officer (LADO). - Send a pupil's child protection or safeguarding file separately from the main file to a new establishment if a pupil leaves the school.
 A copy of the file will be kept.